 Credit risk is the risk of financial loss to the Company if a client or counterparty to a financial instrument fails to meet its contractual obligations.
 The Company has credit risk in respect of its cash, trade and other receivables, and reclamation deposits.
 The Company considers the risk of loss relating to cash and reclamation deposits to be low because these instruments are held only with a Canadian Schedule I financial institution, a US-chartered commercial bank and a US government agency.
-Accounts receivables at December 31, 2017 related primarily to amounts for a refund and value-added taxes are expected to be collectible in full due to the nature of the counterparties and previous history of collectability.
+Accounts receivables at March 31, 2018 related primarily to value-added taxes are expected to be collectible in full due to the nature of the counterparties and previous history of collectability.